warlyware/react-native-cookbook/README.md

 ## Instructions and Navigations
-All of the code is organized into folders.
-For example, Chapter02.
+All of the code is organized into folders, e.g. `chapter-02`, `chapter-03`, etc.

 The code will look like the following:
 ```